d2api/d2api.github.io/docs/inventory/armor/stats.md

 this method can properly handle single-stat totals above 42, or below 0.

 ### how do i get the stats for the collection roll?
-- same as above, except using only the definition, and the weapon's default sockets
+- same as above, except using only the definition, and the armor's default sockets
   - `DestinyInventoryItemDefinition.sockets.sockets.socketEntries` shows an item's default & possible sockets
   - each socket's `singleInitialItemHash` is the default thing plugged into that socket
   - calculate as above